Perestroika

-Perestroika (/ˌpɛrəˈstrɔɪkə/ PERR-ə-STROY-kə; перестройка) was a political reform movement within the Communist Party of the Soviet Union (CPSU) during the late 1980s, widely associated with CPSU general secretary Mikhail Gorbachev and his glasnost (meaning "transparency") policy reform.
-The literal meaning of perestroika is "restructuring", referring to the restructuring of the political economy of the Soviet Union in an attempt to end the Era of Stagnation.
+Perestroika (/ˌpɛrəˈstrɔɪkə/ PERR-ə-STROY-kə; перестройка) was a political reform movement within the Communist Party of the Soviet Union (CPSU) during the late 1980s, widely associated with CPSU general secretary Mikhail Gorbachev and his ("transparency") policy reform.
+Perestroika literally means "restructuring", referring to the restructuring of the political economy of the Soviet Union in an attempt to end the Era of Stagnation.
+(Note: Non-fans sometimes follow Alexander Zinoviev in referring to disparagingly as "catastroika".)
+The term was coined by Soviet economist and sociologist Tatyana Zaslavskaya.

-Perestroika allowed more independent actions from various ministries and introduced many market-like reforms.
-The purported goal of perestroika was not to end the planned economy, but rather to make socialism work more efficiently to better meet the needs of Soviet citizens by adopting elements of liberal economics.
-The process of implementing perestroika added to existing shortage and created political, social, and economic tensions within the Soviet Union.
-Furthermore, it is often blamed for the political ascent of nationalism and nationalist political parties in the constituent republics.
+allowed more independent actions from various ministries and introduced many market-like reforms.
+The purported goal of was not to end the planned economy, but rather to make socialism work more efficiently to better meet the needs of Soviet citizens by adopting elements of liberal economics.
+The process of implementing added to existing shortages and created political, social, and economic tensions within the Soviet Union.
+Furthermore, it is often blamed for the political rise of nationalism and nationalist political parties in the constituent republics of the USSR.

-The motivation for perestroika stemmed from a combination of entrenched economic stagnation, political sclerosis, and growing social dissatisfaction that had taken root in the early 1980s.
+The motivation for stemmed from a combination of entrenched economic stagnation, political sclerosis, and growing social dissatisfaction that had taken root in the early 1980s.
 These conditions compelled Gorbachev and his allies to initiate broad reforms to save the system from collapse.

-Gorbachev first used the term during a speech on December 10, 1984, and began implementing his reforms 3 months later when coming to power.
-Perestroika lasted from 1985 until 1991, and is often argued to be a significant cause of the collapse of the Eastern Bloc and the dissolution of the Soviet Union.
+Gorbachev first used the term in a speech on December 10, 1984, and began implementing his reforms three months later, upon coming to power.
+The era of lasted from 1985 until 1991, and is often argued to be a significant cause of the collapse of the Eastern Bloc and the dissolution of the Soviet Union.

-Russian-British sociologist Mikhail Anipkin views perestroika as a revolution of quadragenarians.
-In his 2024 book, Party Worker: The Rise of a Soviet Regional Leader, Anipkin argues that perestroika was desperately sought by the younger generation of Party functionaries, and Mikhail Gorbachev sensed that demand.
-Anipkin draws his arguments from the political biography of his own father, Alexander Anipkin, a high-ranking Party apparatchik, who enthusiastically accepted perestroika and sought to further democracy within the Party.
+Russian-British sociologist Mikhail Anipkin views as a revolution of quadragenarians.
+In his 2024 book, Party Worker: The Rise of a Soviet Regional Leader, Anipkin argues that perestroika was desperately sought by the younger generation of Party functionaries, and that Mikhail Gorbachev sensed that demand.
+Anipkin draws his arguments from the political biography of his own father, Alexander Anipkin, a high-ranking Party apparatchik, who enthusiastically accepted and sought to further democracy within the Party.

-With respect to the foreign policy Gorbachev promoted "new political thinking": de-ideologization of international politics, abandoning the concept of class struggle, priority of universal human interests over the interests of any class, increasing interdependence of the world, and mutual security based on political rather than military instruments.
-The doctrine constituted a significant shift from the previous principles of the Soviet foreign politics.
-This marked the end of the Cold War.
+With respect to foreign policy, Gorbachev promoted "new political thinking": de-ideologization of international politics, abandoning the concept of class struggle, prioritizing universal human interests over the interests of any class, increasing interdependence of the world, and promoting mutual security based on political rather than on military instruments.
+This doctrine represented a significant shift from the previous principles of Soviet foreign relations.
+Its implementation marked the end of the Cold War.